lmorg/murex/gen/includes/order-of-precedence.inc.md

 2. Aliases - defined via `alias`.
 All aliases are global.

-3. _murex_ functions - defined via `function`.
+3. Murex functions - defined via `function`.
 All functions are global.

 5. Variables (dollar prefixed) which are declared via `global`, `set` or `let`.
    Also environmental variables too, declared via `export`.